Towards Considerate Human-Robot Coexistence: A Dual-Space Framework of Robot Design and Human Perception in Healthcare: Introduction Related Work

 This paper addresses the following research questions:

-\begin{itemize} \item \textbf{RQ1:} How do stakeholders' evaluations of a healthcare robot's promise evolve throughout a long-term co-design process, and what underlying factors drive these attitudinal shifts? \item \textbf{RQ2:} How do participants conceptualize future human--robot coexistence, what idealized states of coexistence do they envision, and what roles do humans assume within this paradigm? \end{itemize}
+\begin{itemize} \item \textbf{RQ1:} How do stakeholders' evaluations of a healthcare robot's promise evolve throughout a long-term co-design process, and what underlying factors drive these attitudinal shifts? \item \textbf{RQ2:} How do participants conceptualize future human-robot coexistence, what idealized states of coexistence do they envision, and what roles do humans assume within this paradigm? \end{itemize}

-This paper makes three contributions: \begin{itemize} \item We identify the \textbf{human perception space} via four interpretive dimensions: \textit{degree of decomposition}, \textit{temporal orientation}, \textit{scope of reasoning}, \textit{and source of evidence}.
-These dimensions form a multi-faceted continuum that shapes how individuals organize information, attribute risks, and evaluate the functional and normative boundaries of healthcare robots in practice (see Fig. \ref{fig:spaces}).
+The central contribution of this paper is to extend existing understandings of human-robot coexistence by conceptualizing it as a co-evolving loop between robot design and human perception.
+Concretely, this paper makes three contributions: \begin{itemize} \item \textbf{Human perception space.} We identify the human perception space---the previously underexamined, human-side counterpart to the \textbf{robot design space} established in our prior work \cite{bai2026towards}---through four interpretive dimensions: \textit{degree of decomposition}, \textit{source of evidence}, \textit{scope of reasoning} and \textit{temporal orientation}.
+These dimensions form a multi-faceted continuum that shapes how stakeholders organize information, attribute risks, and evaluate the functional and normative boundaries of healthcare robots in practice (\textit{see Fig.~\ref{fig:spaces}}).

-\item We enrich the conceptual framework of \textbf{human--robot coexistence} by introducing the \textbf{robot design space} and the \textbf{human perception space} as two mutually shaping perspectives, and conceptualizing their dynamic relationship as a co-evolving loop in which human needs are articulated into design requirements, realized as deployed systems, and continuously reshaped through in-context interaction, interpretation, and social mediation (\textit{see Fig. \ref{fig:loop} and Fig. \ref{fig:spaces}}).
+\item \textbf{Dual-space co-evolving loop.} We further show that these two spaces are not static counterparts, but mutually shape one another through a \textit{co-evolving loop}, in which human needs are articulated into design requirements, realized as deployed systems, and continuously reshaped through in-context interaction, interpretation, and social mediation (\textit{see Fig.~\ref{fig:loop} and Fig.~\ref{fig:spaces}}).

-\item We propose the notion of \textbf{considerate human--robot coexistence} and derive implications for its realization across deployment stages.
-We argue that humans act not only as \textit{design contributors} who articulate needs and shape robotic systems, but also as \textit{interpreters and mediators} who continuously influence how robots are understood and integrated in real-world environments.
-We highlight the need for making design rationales legible before deployment, supporting ongoing interaction and mediation during use, enabling gradual engagement, and respecting professional boundaries. \end{itemize}
+\item \textbf{Design implications for long-term coexistence.} Using \textit{considerate} coexistence as a lens, we derive implications for its realization across deployment stages, arguing that humans act not only as \textit{design contributors} who articulate needs and shape robotic systems, but also as \textit{interpreters and mediators} who continuously influence how robots are understood and integrated in real-world environments.
+We highlight making design rationales legible before deployment, supporting ongoing interaction and mediation during use, enabling gradual engagement, and respecting professional boundaries. \end{itemize}